Tip time set for 9 p.m. ET on CSS.

 Game time set for 7 p.m.
 ET on ESPN3.

-"Andy brings an incredible combination of coaching and administrative background to our staff," Martin said.
+"Andy brings an incredible combination of coaching and administrative background to our staff," Martin said at the time of Assaley’s hiring.
 "He is very helpful in film breakdown and also in creating a great organization of our office's day-to-day business."

-Assaley is involved with nearly all facets of the South Carolina program, including team travel, scheduling, on campus recruiting visits, oversight of manager staff, equipment, as well as assisting with the annual Legends Weekend and Tip-Off Club.
-Assaley also assists with film breakdown and scouting, and is a member of the Championship Culture Committee for the Gamecock Athletics Department.
+Assaley is involved with nearly all facets of the South Carolina program, including team travel, scheduling, equipment, as well as assisting with the Tip-Off Club.
+Assaley also assists with film breakdown.

 The Wildcats advanced to the Postseason NIT in 2007, Assaley's first season on staff where he served as video coordinator, posting an overall record of 23-12, the first of six-consecutive 20-win campaigns by K-State.
 Assaley was named the director of operations shortly following the conclusion of the season.